J-Corentin/PROXIM-CMD/README.md

 ## Installation & use
 For the installation, nothing could be simpler.
-All you need to do is download the [file].(PROXIM - Proxmox Interface Management.ps1) : " PROXIM - Proxmox Interface Management.ps1 "
+All you need to do is download the file : PROXIM.ps1